Rust-GCC/gccrs/gcc/config/avr/avr.md

 ;; even on machines that don't have MUL instructions or that ;; have to perform the multiplication by means of a libgcc call.
 ;; Try to fix that below.
-Notice that on AVR_TINY no MUL insn is ;; available since is is performed as a libgcc call from which we ;; cannot roll back.
-With !AVR_HAVR_MULMUL it's a transparent call ;; from avr.md so we can get rid of that at least.
+Notice that on AVR_TINY no MUL insn is ;; available since it is performed as a libgcc call from which we ;; cannot roll back.
+With !AVR_HAVE_MUL it's a transparent call ;; from avr.md so we can get rid of that at least.

 ;; Map